-An arachnoid cyst usually develops in the head, but may also develop around the spinal cord.
-It is named an arachnoid cyst because it occurs in the space between the brain (or spinal column) and the arachnoid membrane.
-This is one of three membrane layers surrounding the brain and spine.
-If in the head, the cyst will grow between the brain and skull or in pockets around the brain called ventricles.
-The cyst is usually filled with cerebrospinal fluid (CSF).
-CSF is a naturally-occurring protective fluid that surrounds the brain and spinal column.
-The fluid accumulates in the cyst as the walls of the cyst do not permit drainage into the CSF system.
+An arachnoid cyst is most likely to develop in your head, but it can also develop around your spinal cord.
+It’s called an arachnoid cyst because it occurs in the space between your brain, or spinal column, and your arachnoid membrane.
+This is one of three membrane layers that surround your brain and spine.
+If an arachnoid cyst develops in your head, it will grow between your brain and skull or in pockets around your brain called ventricles.

-Arachnoid cysts in children are usually congenital, or present at birth.
+In children, arachnoid cysts are usually congenital, or present at birth.
 These cysts are called primary arachnoid cysts.
-Arachnoid cysts that are not congenital, but develop later in life, are called secondary arachnoid cysts.
+Arachnoid cysts that develop later in life are called secondary arachnoid cysts.
 Primary arachnoid cysts are more common than secondary arachnoid cysts.
-Men are more likely to develop arachnoid cysts than females.

-Arachnoid cysts are primarily asymptomatic.
-Most people don’t realize they have one until being examined for other issues, such as head injuries.
+Arachnoid cysts are usually asymptomatic.
+That means they don’t tend to produce symptoms.
+As a result, most people who have an arachnoid cyst don’t realize it until they’re examined for other issues, such as head injuries.

 - balance issues

 If it’s located in your spinal column, it may cause symptoms such as:

 - back pain